Rowan-Paul/gwentapi/README.md

 ## Environment variables

 In order to run the application locally, you need the following env variables inside a ``.env`` or ``.env.local`` file in the project root.
-By default the project already contains a ``.env`` files with the correct strings that are used on the production site.
-Note that React packages these variables with the rest of the application *so these aren't secret*.

 | Name                 	| Description                                                                     	|
 |----------------------	|---------------------------------------------------------------------------------	|